 If you are in a rush, though, note that you’ve got to explore Duval Street, then take the Old Town Trolley Tour or Conch Train tour to get the lay of the land.

 Visit the Key West’s iconic sites, and Dry Tortugas National Park then hit the beach for parasailing, snorkeling, and sunset cruises.
 Here are some more options for exploring Key Wests’ cultural gems.

 - Santa Maria Suites Resort: I love this place for the condo-style suites with a kitchen.
 If you are saying a couple of nights, this is a major perk.

 - The Reach Key West: Proudly home to the only private natural-sand beach in Key West, this stylish spot has it.

 To see a full list of Key West accommodations, click here.

 Whether you spend a long weekend or a week exploring the route from Miami to Key West, there is always more to see.
 While it is excellent to start with a Florida Keys road trip itinerary with all of the key spots (couldn’t resist that pun!), the best adventures are often unplanned.

 From the moment you cross over into the Keys, enter the next address into your GPS, then let your mind wander.
 Let your curiosity guide you off the beaten path to a tucked-away beach or a hole-in-the-wall cafe.

 Take your time exploring.
 After all, the very best thing about the Florida Keys is the laidback beach-loving way of life.

 Feeling inspired?
-See how many adventures you can check off this classic Florida Keys road trip bucket list.
+See how many adventures you can check off this classic Florida Keys bucket list.